Med-Gh-TN/Crawlable/README.md

 - ⚡ **Asynchronous Extraction:** Built on Python's `asyncio`, it reads hundreds of files concurrently for blazing-fast performance.
 - 🛡️ **Smart Truncation Algorithm:** Automatically collapses massive directories (like `node_modules` or `venv`) in the project roadmap so you don't waste valuable AI tokens.
 - 🎨 **Beautiful Terminal UI:** Powered by the `rich` library, featuring live spinning progress bars, dynamic tables, and real-time status updates.
-- 📦 **Versioned Output:** Automatically groups your extractions into timestamped folders (`/crowable_output/Project_YYYY-MM-DD_HH-MM/`) keeping your workspace clean.
+- 📦 **Versioned Output:** Automatically groups your extractions into timestamped folders (`/crawlable_output/Project_YYYY-MM-DD_HH-MM/`) keeping your workspace clean.

 ---

 ## 🚀 For Beginners: "Zero to Hero" Setup

 Don't have a Computer Science degree?
-Never used the terminal before? **No problem.** Follow these 4 easy steps to get Crowable running on your machine.
+Never used the terminal before? **No problem.** Follow these 4 easy steps to get Crawlable running on your machine.

 ### Step 1: Install Python
 You need Python to run this tool.